The Dairy at La Hoguette

 Availability Your dates are available

-• The Cottage is a comfortably restored half-timbered building, set on the grounds of the 18th-century manor of La Hoguette in the Pays d'Auge area.
-Perfect for your romantic getaways.
+• The Dairy is a comfortably restored half-timbered gite, set on the grounds of the 18th-century manor of La Hoguette in the Pays d'Auge area.
+A “propriété de maître” set on 9-acre grounds, it offers 2 independent self-catering holiday rental homes, both listed with Holiday Lettings: please also check Gites de La Hoguette, home 233008, and the Cottage, home 233010.

-• The Cottage is still available over the holiday season, coming quite soon.
+• The Dairy is still available over the holiday season, coming quite soon.
 Short lets are quite possible.
 Do enquire!

-• From the garden, enjoy the outstanding panoramic views of the village church amidst the quiet unspoilt countryside, take-in a breath of our fresh air, marvel at the famous Norman ever-changing light.
-On warm days, rest in the shade of the apple-tree, and on cooler days, enjoy the fire-place inside.
-Take a walk through the orchard to the swing set, or to visit our two friendly Shetland ponies in the field nearby, who eagerly await treats.
+• From the terrace, enjoy the outstanding panoramic views of the quiet unspoilt countryside, a breath of our fresh air, the famous Norman ever-changing light.
+On warm days, rest in the shade of the arbour, and on cooler days, enjoy the marble fire-place inside.
+Take a walk through the orchard to the swing set or to visit our two friendly Shetland ponies in the field nearby, who eagerly await treats.

 • Only 10 minutes from amenities, the market-town of Saint-Pierre-sur-Dives and local restaurants.